PavlidisLab/sc-annotation-pipeline/README.md

 - Downloads SCVI models based on organism and census version.
 - Processes query datasets using SCVI models.
-- Pulls reference datasets from CellxGene census data given an oranism and colletion name.
+- Pulls reference datasets from CellxGene census data given an oranism and collection name.
 - Performs cell type classification of query datasets using a random forest model.
 - Summarizes QC metrics per-sample in a custome MutliQC report.
 - Saves runtime parameters and outputs in a specified directory.